rsourki/rsourki/README.md

 ### Hi there 👋

-I like to apply deep neural nets on physical models 🧠🤖.
+I like to apply neural nets on physical models 🧠🤖.